johnHostetter/soft-computing-pyrenees-integration/README.md

 <p>First, add this GitHub repository (<code>pyrenees_soft_integration</code>) as a Git submodule to the Pyrenees GitHub repository (<code>Pyrenees-python</code> at the time of writing).
 Specifically, it should be added in the following path:<code>Pyrenees-python/app/</code></p>

-<p>To add this GitHub repository as a Git submodule, while in a terminal at the above path, type:
+To add this GitHub repository as a Git submodule, while in a terminal at the above path, type:
 <code>git submodule add [remote url]</code>
-where [remote url] is this GitHub repository's [HTTPS link](https://github.ncsu.edu/jwhostet/pyrenees_soft_integration.git).</p>
+where [remote url] is this GitHub repository's [HTTPS link](https://github.ncsu.edu/jwhostet/pyrenees_soft_integration.git).

 <p>There should now be a directory located at: <code>Pyrenees-python/app/pyrenees_soft_integration</code>.
 However, the soft computing algorithms are not yet ready to be used.
 Specifically, you will encounter import errors from the files contained within the <code>soft_computing</code> submodule (e.g. the files in the <code>fuzzy</code> directory).</p>

-<p>To finish the setup and integration process, we need to do consult the [setup procedure](https://github.ncsu.edu/jwhostet/soft_computing) outlined in the <code>soft_computing</code> GitHub repository.
+To finish the setup and integration process, we need to do consult the [setup procedure](https://github.ncsu.edu/jwhostet/soft_computing) outlined in the <code>soft_computing</code> GitHub repository.
 However, the most relevant instructions are included here.
 Particularly, we need to create a Python virtual environment, or activate an existing Python virtual environment.
 Then, from within the <code>soft_computing</code> directory, we follow the pip installation steps, but only need to run:<br>
 <code>pip install -e .</code>

 <p>The code should now be ready to use.
 We can easily import any code from this GitHub repository (<code>pyrenees_soft_integration</code>), and its subdirectories, into <code>Pyrenees-python/app/routes.py</code> (which is where pedagogical decision making occurs), by following the same convention that is used for libraries such as Numpy or Pandas (e.g. <code>import numpy as np</code>).</p>

 ### Troubleshooting
-<p>Upon following the above setup procedure, it is possible one may need to conduct troubleshooting.
-Particularly, one issue I have encountered in adding this GitHub repository to the <code>Pyrenees-python</code> project is that the submodules contained within this project (<code>pyrenees_soft_integration</code>) would have no files (i.e. the <code>soft_computing</code> folder was empty).
+Upon following the above setup procedure, it is possible one may need to conduct troubleshooting.
+Particularly, one [issue](https://stackoverflow.com/questions/11420701/git-submodule-is-returning-blank) I have encountered in adding this GitHub repository to the <code>Pyrenees-python</code> project is that the submodules contained within this project (<code>pyrenees_soft_integration</code>) would have no files (i.e. the <code>soft_computing</code> folder was empty).
 This requires the following three-step fix:<br>
 1. Open a terminal in this root directory (i.e. <code>ls</code> in the terminal will show the <code>soft_computing</code> folder). <br>
 2. In the terminal, populate the <code>.git</code> config by typing:<br>
 <code>git submodule init</code><br>